jagodki/Offline-MapMatching/README.md

 <br>
 <img src="screenshots/epd.png" />
 <br>
-The parameter beta can be estimated as around 1.5 * (median of all distances) (Newson, Krumm 2009: 6).
+The parameter beta (named "Transition weight" in the GUI of the plugin) can be estimated as around 1.5 * (median of all distances) (Newson, Krumm 2009: 6).
 I get good results setting beta = 1.5 * (maximum search distance).
 A larger value of beta represents more tolerance of non-direct routes and vice-versa.
 <br>
 <br>